Top

 Cinque Terre is a group of five municipalities located on the coast of the Levantine Riviera.
 The name translates into French as "les 5 terres".
 It includes the villages of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.

 The largest of the five villages is Monterosso al Mare.
 It is the only one with a fine sand beach.
-The villages the oldest are Vernazza and Manarola.
+The oldest villages are Vernazza and Manarola.
 They are also the most typical.
 Corniglia and Riomaggiore are the opposite of each other.
 Indeed, the first is the most peaceful while the second is the most animated.

 2. How and when to go to Cinque Terre?

-When you go to discover the Cinque Terre Park, your excursion starts in La Spezia, which is the gateway to the region.
+When you go to discover the Cinque Terre Park, your excursion The tour starts in La Spezia, which is the gateway to the region.
 Here you can find accommodation and visit the 5 villages during the day.
 There are several means of transport to get there.

 If you prefer the train, there are 23 trains a day, between 5am and 11pm from Genoa.
 They stop at Cinque Terre where a regional train runs about every 30 minutes.